 No issues were identified in relation to industrial sources.
-Consideration of the potential impacts of the proposed Zero Waste Facility at Millerhill Marshalling Yards and any impact on the proposed new town of Shawfair will be incorporated into future LAQM assessments.
+Consideration of the potential impacts of the proposed Zero Waste Facility at Millerhill and any impact on the proposed new town of Shawfair and of the new concrete batching plant at Lady Victoria Business Park, Newtongrange in relation to any new consented residential use will be incorporated into future LAQM assessments.